Writing a Philosophy Paper

 Essentially, a philosophy paper is an original, extended argument for some claim.

-A philosophy paper is an extended argument.
-The entire purpose of the paper you will write is to make a philosophical claim and then support that claim with reasons, evidence, argumentation.
+The entire purpose of the paper you will write is to make a philosophical claim and then support that claim with reasons, evidence, arguments.
 The point is to attempt to convince your reader to believe your claim by presenting the best reasons you can muster for thinking that the claim is true.

 A philosophy paper contains original thoughts and insights.
 It is not a research paper in the sense of a paper that simply records what other people have already said.
 It is a research paper in the sense of an original attempt by you to answer some philosophical question.
 The point of this paper is not for you to read what other people have written about a subject and then report on what you have read.
 Rather, the point is for you to take a position on some philosophical issue and to give your own reasons for thinking that your position is correct.